-- 1/3 vested on 1 October 2020
+- 1/3 will vest on 1 October 2024

-- 1/3 vested on 1 October 2021
+- 1/3 are due to vest on 1 October 2025

-- 1/3 vested on 1 October 2022
+- 1/3 are due to vest on 1 October 2026

 Vesting is contingent upon the employee being continuously employed in good standing through the vesting period.
 The performance rights are subject to accelerated vesting according to agreed terms in each person's contract.